-If you bought coffee at any coffee shop, diner, or deli in New York City during the past 50 years, chances are you drank it from the iconic “We Are Happy to Serve You” cup, also known as the Anthora cup.
+If you bought coffee to go from any coffee shop, deli, or street vendor in New York City during the past 50 years, the chances are good that you drank it from the iconic “We Are Happy to Serve You” cup, also known as the Anthora cup.

-The blue, gold, and white paper cup with the Greek-inspired design was everywhere.
+The blue, white, and gold paper cup with the Greek-inspired design was everywhere.
 Friendly hospitality may not be the first phrase that comes to the minds of most non-New Yorkers when they think of the Big Apple.
 But this ubiquitous “We Are Happy to Serve You” cup begged to differ.

 The cup was an instant hit when it was introduced to New York by the Sherri Cup Company of Kensington, Connecticut, in 1963.
 Czech immigrant and Holocaust survivor Leslie Buck, at the time Sherri Cup’s sales manager, designed the cup with its Greek theme specifically to appeal to diner and coffee shop owners, many of whom were Greek.